 When translated into Javanese, the phrase "Isun arep lunga song umah" means "I want to go from home," but "I amp lunga song umah" in the Cirebonese language means "I want to go away from home."
 Although the words acquired in both translations are almost the same, the diversity of sentences in the Cirebonese language is not restricted to merely those resulting from the absorption of the Javanese language.

-Among the many dialect variations in the Cirebonese language is the phrase, "ari khaul mulae bakda magrib mah punten, isun beli bisa teka, and ana janji sih karo adhine."
+Among the many dialect variations in Cirebonese is the phrase, "ari khaul mulae bakda magrib mah punten, isun beli bisa teka, and ana janji sih karo adhine."
 The term "ari," which appears in the sentence, refers to an uptake of the Sundanese language, whereas the word "bakda," which appears in the sentence, refers to an absorption of the Arabic language.
-Whereas if the Cirebonese sentences were translated into standard Sundanese language or standard Javanese language, a different variety of vocabulary would be found from the Cirebonese sentences when they were translated into standard Sundanese language.
+If the Cirebonese sentences were translated into the standard Sundanese or standard Javanese language, a different vocabulary would be found in the Cirebonese sentences when translated into the standard Sundanese language.